SAP/ui5-webcomponents/README.md

 ## How to use

-1. Install the NPM module(s) that ship the desired UI5 Web Component(s), for example:
+1. Install the NPM module(s) that ship the desired UI5 Web Component(s), for example if you need `ui5-button`:

 	```sh
 	npm install @ui5/webcomponents